 Blocking trackers and ads

 One of the main selling points of NextDNS is of course the fact that it blocks trackers and ads by default.
-You can turn it off if you want, that's what I did for my server configuration.
+You can turn it off if you want, which is what I did for my server configuration.
 But most of all, you can customise it!
-That's one of the pain points I had with AdGuard : if one domain I needed to access was blocked by AdGuard, I had to temporarily use another resolver.
+That’s one of the pain points I had with AdGuard: if one domain I needed to access was blocked by AdGuard, I had to temporarily use another resolver.

 Besides a simple whitelist and blacklist, the dashboard gives granular control over what’s blocked.
 Here are some available sections on it:

 - Block Newly Registered Domains (NRDs)

 - Block Parked Domains